Accessibility Policy and Plan

 MAP – Policies and Training

-• Implementing policies outlining Lotek’s commitment to accessibility
+• Developing and implementing accessibility policies that reflect Lotek’s commitment to accessibility;

-• Providing training to our employees on accessibility and human rights legislation, as it pertains to people with disabilities
+• Providing in-house training on accessibility and human rights legislation, as it pertains to people with disabilities.

 MAP – Customer Service

-• Training our employees to serve customers of all abilities
+• Training our employees on customer interactions for all abilities;

-• Accepting feedback and comments on how we can better provide service to customers with disabilities
+• Accepting feedback on how we can better provide service to customers with disabilities.

 MAP – Information and Communication

-Lotek currently provides accessible formats and communication supports for persons with disabilities upon request.
-Lotek consults will the person making such a request to determine the suitability of an accessible format or communication support.
-Lotek is also committed to ensuring all Lotek internet websites and web content conform with the AODA’s requirements.
+Lotek provides accessible formats and communication supports for persons with disabilities upon request.
+Lotek consults will the person making such a request to determine appropriate solutions.
+Lotek is also committed to ensuring all internet websites and web content conform with WCAG 2.0 Level AA compliance.

 MAP – Employment

-• Documenting processes for developing individual accommodation plans and return-to-work plans where required
+• Maintaining individual accommodation and return-to-work plans where required;

-• Making our employment processes for hiring, retention and career development accessible
+• Ensuring accessible hiring, retention and career development practices;

-• Accepting feedback and comments on how we can better provide service to employees and prospective employees with disabilities
+• Welcoming feedback on how we can better provide service to employees and applicants with disabilities.

 MAP – Feedback/Contact/Alternative Formats